-- Continue to support personal and professional development through our new online appraisal platform. - 2.
-To continue to encourage uptake of apprenticeships and our Chef Development Program for new recruits to the Kitchen and training our current chefs to further their careers. - 3.
+- 2. To continue to encourage uptake of apprenticeships and our Chef Development Program for new recruits to the Kitchen and training our current chefs to further their careers. - 3.
 Undertake Hotel Folk engagement surveys and implement findings. - 4.
-Review the working conditions/ work patterns in our kitchens to provide better work/life balance for kitchen folk where practicable.
+Continue to review the working conditions and work patterns in our kitchens to provide better work/life balance for kitchen Folk where practicable.